eye3/nkit4nodejs/README.md

 - 2.2:
     - Options changes for nkit4nodejs.var2xml(): standalone 'encoding' option.
-      In previous version 'encoding' option was in 'xmldec'
+      In previous version 'encoding' option was in 'xmldec'.
+    - New 'attrkey' option for nkit4nodejs.Xml2VarBuilder for collecting all element attributes.

 - 2.1:
     - nkit4nodejs.var2xml() method for converting JavaScript data to XML